-Because Engineered Trench #3 (ET#3) will be placed in the location previously designated for Slit Trench #12 (ST#12), Solid Waste Management (SWM) requested that the Savannah River National Laboratory (SRNL) determine if the ST#12 limits could be employed as surrogate disposal limits for ET#3 operations.
+Because ET#3 will be placed in the location previously designated for ST#12, Solid Waste Management (SWM) requested that the Savannah River National Laboratory (SRNL) determine if the ST#12 limits could be employed as surrogate disposal limits for ET#3 operations.
 SRNL documented in this Unreviewed Disposal Question Evaluation (UDQE) that the use of ST#12 limits as surrogates for the new ET#3 disposal unit will provide reasonable assurance that Department of Energy (DOE) 435.1 performance objectives and measures (USDOE, 1999) will be protected.
-Therefore new ET#3 inventory limits as determined by a Special Analysis (SA) are not required.
+Therefore, new ET#3 inventory limits as determined by a Special Analysis (SA) are not required.

 Based on this UDQE, ET#3 disposal will consist of generic waste and crushable waste containers (i.e., no special waste forms and/or non-crushable waste containers).
-ET#3 disposal operations are expected to start around 10/1/2013 but a potential start date as early as 9/1/2013 has been requested and is considered acceptable.
+ET#3 disposal operations are expected to start around 10/1/2013 but a potential start date as early as 9/1/2013 has been requested and is considered acceptable (Note: Actual ET#3 operations started on 9/19/2013).

-Based on the current disposal limit methodology, the ST#12 disposal limits could be used as "conservative" surrogates for ET#3 operations provided that each ST#12 disposal limit be less than or equal to corresponding ET#3 disposal limits for: (1) every "parent" nuclide to be disposed of in ET#3, (2) for every groundwater (GW) and non-GW pathway; and (3) for every time window within each pathway.
+Based on the current disposal limit methodology, the ST#12 disposal limits could be used as "conservative" surrogates for ET#3 operations provided that each ST#12 disposal limit be less than or equal to corresponding ET#3 disposal limits for: (1) every "parent" nuclide1 to be disposed of in ET#3, (2) for every groundwater (GW) and non-GW pathway; and (3) for every time window within each pathway.
 If indeed every prospective ET#3 limit were greater than or equal to the corresponding ST#12 limit, then this methodology would place no constraint on the disposal unit's inventory composition as long as the sum-of-fractions (SOF) did not exceed one.
 Any one of the possible parent nuclides could make up the entire disposal unit if desired and performance measures would not be exceeded.

-Initial evaluations of existing 2008 Performance Assessment (PA) vadose zone results (for existing ET and ST units) indicated that for some time windows within certain GW pathways, ST disposal limits would not be limiting for ET application.
+Initial evaluations of existing 2008 PA vadose zone results (for existing ET and ST units) indicated that for some time windows within certain GW pathways, ST disposal limits would not be limiting for ET application.
 In addition, since the 2008 PA, (WSRC, 2008) numerous key input parameters and transport models have been updated (i.e., some from new DOE standards, International Committees, and ongoing SRNL research and development activities).
 To ascertain the composite impact on all currently operating E-Area Low-Level Waste Facility (ELLWF) disposal units, the majority of this new information was considered in a recent UDQE (Flach, 2013) that employed an approximate perturbation analysis approach (i.e., adjusting existing inventory fractions for key nuclides with factors that approximate the impact of new information).
 SWM requested SRNL follow this approach to evaluate the use of ST#12 limits as surrogates for ET#3.
 To achieve the goals set out by SWM required that SRNL conduct full vadose zone and aquifer transport analyses utilizing a new ET#3 model for seven key parent nuclides identified as currently exceeding a sum-of-fractions (SOF) contribution of 1% in ST#9 and ET#2 (Sink, 2013).
-Selection of this subset of parent nuclides substantially reduced the amount of detailed modeling by focusing only on potentially significant contributors to the future ET#3
+Selection of this subset of parent nuclides substantially reduced the amount of detailed modeling by focusing only on potentially significant contributors to the future ET#3 SOF's.
+As requested by SWM, the new ET#3 model employed only the new information addressed in the recent UDQE (Flach, 2013) and the specific considerations necessary to account for the differing ET#3 geometry.
+The remaining 67 parent nuclides from the 2008 PA were evaluated using the existing 2008 PA analyses and making the necessary "new information" adjustments as described in this report.